Overview and assessment

 Printing: technical issues

-Despite the preparation, the crisp linocuts I had managed to achieve with my earlier abstract figure linocut proved difficult to achieve.
+Despite the preparation, the crisp linocuts I had managed to achieve in Printmaking 1 (and Project 3.1 Chiaroscuro linocut in this course) proved difficult to achieve.
 This was partly because these reduction linocuts required two passes:

 - Firstly, the lino kept curling up, and was difficult to ink without getting ridges, even when sanded down.
 It also kept shifting on the press, even with runners and a board on top. a couple of plates even seemed to be slightly different size after they had been cleaned for the second inking.
 Looking at these issues on the Internet, I think this may be because the lino is now older and so harder.
+I did not have these same issues with larger linocuts later in the course.
 Apart from buying a lot of new lino, the only solution I can see is to mount the lino on boards to stiffen it.
 As these are small linocuts I could consider using my very small block press instead of the etching press.

 - Secondly the ink seemed less controllable.
 I used Caligo inks and these had settled in the tube since I used them last, so the first lot of ink was more oily.
-I think this will resolve itself as I use the ink again more and clear the oily ink.
-Alternatively I would use the Schminke water-based inks that I used before – these give a flatter and more opaque covering for this style of linocut.
+This resolves itself in later linocuts in course as I cleared the oily ink.

-- Thirdly these images had large areas cut out, unlike other reduction linocuts I had done (see my earlier reduction linocuts eg Geisha Punk printed on a relief press on the post on linocut techniques ).
+- Thirdly these images had large areas cut out, unlike other reduction linocuts I had done.
 I need to rethink some of the design to avoid large cut areas along the edge as these curl and are more difficult to ink.

-The other alternative would be to accept the ridging and texturing as part of the process, and work more with it as an integral part of the design.
-But whichever solution I choose I will have to redo the series as I used reduction method.
-Apart from the final image that I did not yet cut a second time.
+The other alternative would be to accept the ridging and texturing as part of the process, and work more with it as an integral part of the design as in some of the images below.
+But mask out around the edges of the plate to make clean prints even with imperfect registration.

 Crop 1: Light on the chimney